kaihuchen/articles/Brainstorming/index.md

 - [Goal: Finding a brand name](#brandname)
 - [Goal: Justifying the UIW approach](#justifyuiw)
 - [Goal: Interfacing UIW with arbitrary web-based GUIs](#selenium)
-- (upcoming) Goal: Understand GUI contents
+- (upcoming) Goal: Understanding GUI contents
 - (upcoming) Goal: Extract data and control a web-based GUI from a chatbot
 - (upcoming) Goal: Demonstrate that chatbot can execute intended actions on a web-based GUI when given English commands
 - (upcoming) Goal: Flesh out issues to be resolved for a chatbot to work as a team member